isioma-talabi/AltSchool-Semester3-Assignment/README.md

 # Kasuwa- A Grocery Todo-List Web Application

-This project is my submission for the Altschool Karatu session, semester 2 examination for the Frontend Engineering track.
-The todo list web application was built with Vite, React, Vanilla CSS and Javascript.
+This project is my submission for the Altschool Karatu session, semester 3 assignment for the Frontend Engineering track.
+The todo list web application was built with Vite, Vue, Vanilla CSS and Javascript.
 It was designed to fetch and display static information from a [JSONPlaceholder](https://jsonplaceholder.typicode.com/todos) and contains features such as pagination, search and filter, and the ability to view detailed description of each todo item.
 The application is hosted on Vercel.

 ## Features